moikot/gluino/README.md

 # Gluino
-A tiny message bus library for processing requests and broadcasting evens for implementing IoT application components communication.
+A tiny message queue library for processing requests and broadcasting evens for implementing IoT application components communication.

 This library contains a very basic implementation of a message queue and serialization abstractions.
 Exceptions and RTTI are not used intentionally since they might not be supported by the compilers for IOT devices.